1linden/NBA_Akinator/README.md

 3. Remove players who are inconsistent with the user's answers.
 4. Repeat the process until:
    - Only one player remains, **or**
-   - No remaining question can further split the remaining players.

-If the engine cannot narrow the players any further, it makes a **random guess** from the remaining candidates.
+   - No remaining question can further split the remaining players, so the engine makes a random guess from the remaining players.

 ## Technologies Used
 - Python
 - Tkinter – desktop GUI
 - Pandas – dataset processing
 - NBA Stats API – player data

+## License
+This project is for educational purposes and is not affiliated with the NBA.